ninjaraven/tinke-ultimate/README.md

 Original thread at GBAtemp.net: http://gbatemp.net/topic/303529-tinke-072/

-**Tinke has been continued by TBNSMB and a few others, who are collaborating to provide an updated version of tinke, which was discontinued by the original author, pleonex.**
+**Tinke has been continued by TBNSMB, who are collaborating to provide an updated version of tinke, which was discontinued by the original author, pleonex.**

 # Features